siddolo/raspberry-docker-collection/README.md

+## Setup

+- Set `VOLUMES_STORAGE_PATH` variable in `common-env` file
+- Run a container script like `./portainer-ce.sh`

-## How to run Docker + Portainer and configuring docker root storage to external USB3 device
+# How to install Docker + Portainer and configuring Docker root storage path to external USB3 device

 Assuming that /dev/sda1 is USB3 storage...